qbradq/sharduo/README.md

 * Improve client file load time
 * Proper coordinate wrapping in uo.Location.XYDistance()
 * Wrapped overworld

+## Feature Packages ##
+Below are tasks that need to be completed to fully implement other feature verticals.

 # Shard Administration Advice #
 The ShardUO software and the creative content within were developed to host a